-Adobe Experience Manager aka AEM is a popular Content Management System (CMS) that allows builders, developers to create websites, user interfaces and experiences for a variety of devices.
-AEM platform has and is rated as the beat & a leader in Content Management systems by major analyst firms.
-AEM adoption numbers show it’s popularity.
+Adobe Experience Manager (AEM) is a popular content management system (CMS) that allows developers to create websites, user interfaces, and experiences for a variety of devices.
+The AEM platform is rated as a leader in content management systems by major analyst firms, and AEM adoption numbers show its popularity.

-And we will use Datadog to do the analysis & reporting job for us.
+We will use Datadog to do the analysis and reporting for us.

-This article is for readers with some working knowledge on AEM.
-Please check here for more details on what is AEM.
+This article is for readers with some working knowledge of AEM.

 Focus of this article

-This article is about integrating AEM with Datadog and how to access the various reports from within Datadog.
-We will not discuss about the functionalities AEM and Datadog in detail.
+This article is about integrating AEM with Datadog, and how to access the various reports from within Datadog.
+We will not discuss the functionalities AEM and Datadog in detail.

 Organization of this article

-The content of this article in three parts.
-(1)What are AEM and Datadog and Why do we need them; (2) How to install, configure Datadog and integrate it with AEM; (3) Finally How to access and view the reports.
+The content of this article is in three parts: 1)What are AEM and Datadog and why do we need them; 2) How to install, configure, and integrate Datadog with AEM; 3) How to access and view the reports.